emk/mongoid_attr_accessible/README.md

 ## The fix

-We replace write_allowed? with a much stricter policy, making it possible to use attr_accesible in the fashion similar to that of ActiveRecord.
+We replace write_allowed? with a much stricter policy, making it possible to use attr_accesible in a fashion similar to that of ActiveRecord.

     class Player
       include Mongoid::Document